pyfar/gallery/docs/index.rst

       **coming next...**
       ^^^^
-      The pyfar base package will be extendend an new packages for audio input/output to external hardware, acoustic measurements,
+      The pyfar base package will be extended.
+New packages for audio input/output to external hardware, acoustic measurements,
       and material modeling are planned.
       +++